robinbest/imgui-opengl/README.md

     mkdir build
     cd build
     cmake ..
+    make -j4
     ./bin/imgui-opengl
 ```

 If things go well, you'll see the main window with the original title!
 ![OpenGL Example](./images/opengl0.png)

+## Build on Windows

+### Visual Studio 17 2022

+Same steps as Linux.
+But after running `cmake ..` command, use Visual Studio IDE to open the solution file `imgui-opengl.sln` and build.
+The executables are in `bin/Debug` or `bin/Release` folder.

 ### License